YevhenVieskov/DevOps_online_Dnipro_2021Q2/m9/task9.1/readme.md

 # DevOps external course

-# Module 8  Python Introduction
+# Module 9  Introduction to Python

-# TASK 8.1
+# TASK 9.1

 Some simple program and unit tests is created.